Yuanzihui0810/GeoSVG3D/README.md

 More technical details can be found in:

-Yuan, Z., Yan, Y., and Luo, X. (2026).
-Geometry-aware Bayesian detection of spatially variable genes in three dimensions. *Statistical Learning and Data Science*.
+Zihui Yuan., Yinqiao Yan, and Xiangyu Luo (2026) Geometry-aware Bayesian detection of spatially variable genes in three dimensions. *Statistical Learning and Data Science*.
 Accepted.

 ## Installation